zaigie/palworld-server-tool/README.en.md

 > [!WARNING]
 > If you open the file for the first time, nothing will be displayed.
 Please **wait until the first sav archive synchronization is complete**
 >
-> If your server configuration is sufficient and performance is good, you can try to make `save.sync_interval` shorter, the default is 600s (10min).
+> If your server configuration is sufficient and performance is good, you can try to make `save.sync_interval` shorter.

 #### Windows